gnietof/Quantum/Certification/circuit.md

   When mapping to hardware, virtual qubits must be assigned to hardware qubits.
 This mapping need not be one-to-one.
 Typically, one virtual qubit will need to be swapped from one hardware qubit to another over the course of a circuit execution in order to satisfy coupling constraints of the underlying QPU.
 It is not strictly necessary for all virtual qubits used in a circuit to be mapped to a physical qubit at any given point in a physical circuit; it could be that a virtual qubit is measured (collapsing its state) and then never used again, so a new virtual qubit could take its place.
 Evaluating these conditions to map a virtual circuit to a physical circuit is the job of Qiskit’s transpilation package.

+## API overview of qiskit.circuit
+- The principal class is QuantumCircuit.
+- Bit, an atom of data.
+   - Qubit
+   - ClBit
+   - AncillaQubit

+- Register, a collection of bits
+   - QuantumRegister
+   - ClassicalRegister
+   - AncitllaRegister

+- Within a circuit, each complete ```CircuitInstruction``` is made up of an ```Operation``` (which might be an ```Instruction```, a ```Gate```, or some other subclass) and the qubit and clbit operands.

+- CircuitInstruction, an operation and its operands
+- InstructionSet, a temporary handle to a slice of circuit data
+- Operation
+   - AnnotatedOperation
+     - InverseModifier
+     - ControlModifier
+     - PowerModifier

+- The most common concrete subclass of the minimal, abstract Operation interface is the Instruction.
+- While Operation can include abstract mathematical objects, an Instruction is something that could conceivably run directly on hardware.
+- This is in turn subclassed by Gate and ControlledGate that further add unitarity and controlled semantics on top:

+  - Instruction, representing a hardware-based instruction
+  - Gate, representing a hardware instruction that is unitary
+  - ControlledGate, representing a gate with control structure.

+- Qiskit includes a large library of standard gates and circuits, which is documented in qiskit.circuit.library.
+- Many of these are declared as Python-object singletons.
+- The machinery for this is described in detail in qiskit.circuit.singleton, of which the main classes are each a singleton form of the standard instruction–gate hierarchy:

+  - SingletonInstruction
+  - SingletonGate
+  - SingletonControlledGate